Classic Timeline: 1 | 2, 3, 4/F/Final

-- Ascended Extra: Promoted from a non-playable side-character in Reversal to a sub-pilot in Original Generation.
+- Ascended Extra: Promoted from a Non-Player Character in Reversal to a sub-pilot in Original Generation.

-- Heroic Second Wind: Of sorts; basically, when Duminuss appears for the near-last time in Reversal, it's really joyous that not even the Round Knights can stop it from getting what it wants.
-Suddenly, Raji makes his "malfunction" on the second Time Flow Engine work, Duminuss gets horribly wounded and the tables are turned to the Round Knights' favor.
+- Heroic Second Wind: When Duminas appears for the penultimate time in Reversal, it's really joyous the Round Knights cannot stop it from getting what it wants.
+Suddenly, Raji makes his "malfunction" on the second Time Flow Engine work, Duminas gets horribly wounded and the tables are turned in the Round Knights' favor.

 Tropes associated with Mizuho:

 - Ascended Extra: Like Raji, Mizuho rises from side-character status in Reversal to Fiona's sub-pilot in Original Generation.

 - The McCoy: The emotional core of the Excellence team, it was her emotions that allowed her to invite Despinis to pull a Heel–Face Turn.
 And in Reversal, she's the one that deduced Duminas being not that different to other humans.

 - He Is Not My Boyfriend: Her reaction with Raul